Vikash-1905/Hire-Get-Hired/README.md

 <br>
 If you want it to sound more dynamic, you could also use:
 <br>
-"Post jobs.
+<\t>"Post jobs.
 Apply jobs.
 Get hired — all in one place."
 <br>
 "Where talent meets opportunity, built with the MERN stack."